tanjo3/tww_apworld/README.md

   does not affect gameplay.
 - The Heart Piece count in item get messages will be off by one.
 This does not affect gameplay.
 - It has been reported that sometimes you will receive an extra copy of an item you've received.
 - For some reason, sometimes Jalhalla doesn't appear in the boss rematch in Ganon's Tower.
-Defeating him above the sea may spawn him in, but it has also been reported that this doesn't work.
-- It has been reported that the client sometimes fails to give out Progressive Magic Meter properly.
+For this reason, the option to enable boss rematches has been disabled until the bug is fixed.
 - It has been reported that item links can be buggy.
 Nothing game-breaking, but do be aware of it.

 Feel free to report any other issues in the Wind Waker thread in the Archipelago server!
 I'll take a look and see what I